 If your child suddenly develops any change in personality without obvious cause, or exhibits any of the above symptoms, Mothers Against Lyme suggests having them evaluated by a Lyme Literate doctor for Lyme disease.

-SymptomsTHE LYME SYMPTOM PROFILE: CHRONIC, MULTISYSTEMIC DISORDERS Despite the Lyme is a symptom-based, not a blood-based, diagnosisfact that doctors keep ordering it, Lyme cannot be ruled out by a negative blood test.
+SymptomsTHE LYME SYMPTOM PROFILE: CHRONIC, MULTISYSTEMIC DISORDERS Despite the fact that doctors keep ordering it, Lyme cannot be ruled out by a negative blood test.
 There are specialty tests that make diagnosis more accurate, but these are usually only ordered by Lyme Literate doctors.

 Because testing is so unreliable, symptom history, and symptom recognition, are of great importance.
 Many things that are dismissed as symptoms of unknown cause are often Lyme.
 So, make sure your doctors consider Lyme when you have an “illness” with no known cause, such as an auto-immune or neuro-degenerative disease.